-Did you know that a tiny, barely noticeable amino acid could be the key to better sleep and true relaxation?
+Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

-You may have heard that L-theanine can help you fall asleep faster or get a better night’s sleep.
-You can even pair it with a magnesium-rich hot beverage to enhance focus levels and attention span.
+You may have heard that L-theanine may help you get a better night’s sleep.
+You may even pair it with a magnesium-rich hot beverage for clarity and mindfulness.
 It seems that L-theanine wears many hats – so many that it almost seems too good to be true.

-So, how is it that one compound can be responsible for so many things?
+So, how is it that one compound may be responsible for so many things?
 What is L-theanine, exactly, and how has it taken this long for it to reach the spotlight?

 Let’s unpack the answers to these questions and more as we explore how L-theanine affects relaxation, sleep, and wellness.